House Place Plantation

-The House Place Plantation was a small cotton plantation of 1800 acre located in central Leon County, Florida, United States established by R.A.
+The House Place Plantation was a small forced-labor farm of 1800 acre located in central Leon County, Florida, United States established by R.A.
 Whitfield.

 Location

 The House Place bordered the James Kirksey Plantation on the west and the large La Grange Plantation on the south and east.
 Today the land northeast of Fleischmann Road and between Miccosukee Road and Centervillle Road.
 In the twentieth century, House Place and other cotton plantations became Welaunee Plantation, used for quail hunting.

 Plantation Specifics

 The Leon County Florida 1860 Agricultural Census shows that Pine Hill Plantation had the following: